 “As scientists, everybody always welcomes additional funding,” says Arlene Chiu, former director of scientific activities at CIRM.
 “But as a Californian, one wonders if there are better ways to do this.”

 Launched 16 years ago, CIRM has reportedly managed to draw top researchers to the state — including the country’s foremost stem cell doctors.
 But the research firm’s original $3 billion in state money began running out last year.
 The company pushed for new funding in the form of Proposition 14.

 “It is extraordinary that the patient-advocacy groups and the medical societies and the scientific societies have been able to act as a single coalition to reach millions of California voters,” says California property developer Robert Klein — an advocate for stem-cell research after his son was diagnosed with type 1 diabetes, and the agency’s original backer.
-Klein co-wrote the 2004 ballot measure creating the agency and served as the institute’s founding chair until 2011.
+Klein co-wrote the 2004 ballot measure that launched the agency.
+He served as the institute’s founding chair until 2011.

 Some Stem Cell Doctors on Board with New Funding